Nell Jessup Newton: Career

-After Newton graduated from Hastings College of Law in 1976, Newton began her academic career at Catholic University's Columbus School of Law in Washington, D.C., where she became the first woman to be tenured and promoted to full professor.
+After Newton graduated from Hastings College of Law in 1976, Newton began her academic career at Catholic University of America's Columbus School of Law in Washington, D.C., where she became the first woman to be tenured and promoted to full professor.
 While at Catholic University, she worked other female law professors who were then teaching in Washington, D.C. to form the D.C.
 Women Law Professors Group, which eventually became the D.C./Maryland/Virginia/West Virginia/Western Pennsylvania Women Law Professors Group.
 In 1992, she joined the faculty at Washington College of Law at American University.

 In 1998, she was named the first woman dean of the University of Denver Sturm College of Law.
 In 2000, she accepted the deanship at the University of Connecticut School of Law, serving again as the first woman dean.
 At Connecticut, she raised the school's profile as a resource for local Indian tribes and state government.
 While in Connecticut, she was also nominated as a James W. Cooper Fellow of the Connecticut Bar Foundation, where she remains a Life Fellow.
 She also served on the Board of Overseers for the Bushnell Performing Arts Center from 2003 until 2006 and the Board of the Connecticut Opera from 2004 until 2006.
 In October 200,6 she received the Distinguished Service Award from the University of Connecticut Law School Alumni Association for her service as dean.

 In 2006, she returned to Hastings College of Law as chancellor, dean, and William B. Lockhart Professor of Law.
 During that time, she was also appointed by the Yurok Tribe to serve as an associate justice of the Yurok Tribal Court.
 After three years at UC Hastings, she stepped down to become the Joseph A. Matson Dean and Professor of Law at Notre Dame Law School.
 After ten years, Newton returned to the Notre Dame Law faculty.